abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 **Structural Languages**: structured into blocks that interact with each other.
 A method, a class, everything is a code block.

+**Functional Paradigm**: follows Lambda Calculus, and functions are first-class citizens (function can be an object) which allows for Higher Order Functions (HOF) i.e. functions that take other function objects are arguments.

 ### Typing
 Programming Languages can be put into the following categories: